 The first and foremost exciting thing about this model is the weight.
 Coming in ounces below all prior models.
 Which means your body will expel less energy each step.

 Secondly is the way that the material used in the upper handles water.
 After crossing various creeks, you could visually see the water getting pushed out of the footwear; which has never happened to me wearing all other models.
 The mesh like upper also insulated my foot well in temperatures down to 25f and at the same time I have never experienced the clammy foot feel.
 Which means less hot spots on your foot, so that will save me money on mole skin.

-The third thing is the 2 piece sole.
+The third thing is the two piece sole.
 Which gives your such a spiritual feel on the trail and road.
 This is very exciting, since road running is so boring at times.
 Being able to correct your stride while your traveling across the ground is so important for efficiency.

 The ground feedback was so responsive.
 Im not sure someone could run wrong in these things without experiencing so sort of discomfort.
 There was a few times I hoped over a few objects and caught sharp rocks in the rear of the footwear.
 Trust me, you dont do that too many times more.
 This is very important, especially when still learning your body.
 That is the problem when you get all this 'cushion' in other minimal footwear.
 You can travel to easily with poor form and the user cant feel when he is doing something wrong; this will increase risk of injury.